umersaeed81h/Python_for_Data_Science/README.md

 - I would like to dedicate my dissertation to my mother, my father and my wife.

+# Acknowledgments

+I am deeply thankful to my advisor, [Dr. Shahid Mahmood Awan](https://www.linkedin.com/in/shahidmawan/) and [Dr. Bilal Wajid](https://www.linkedin.com/in/dr-bilal-wajid-98949276/)for his inspiration and guidance throughout my studies at the University of Management & Technology.
+In the past 2 Years, his invaluable support and directions always helped me improve professional and academic skills.
+It has been an honor being his student.

 <h1 align="center">Python for Data Science</h1>